brendanhay/brendanhay.github.io/_posts/2016-05-11-typed-authentication.md

 ...
 {% endhighlight %}

+> Note about the additional supported credential types in the `gogol-0.2` release.

 # Future Improvements (Give Me a Lift in Your Delorean)

 Having to explicitly annotate `Env` with the set of scopes seems superfluous, it'd